Table of Contents Show

 The city is known for its safe housing community and an overall pleasant environment, far away from the crowd and pollution.

-The city has also earned its name due to its first hydrogen fueling station in entire Southern California.
+The city has also earned its name due to its first hydrogen fueling station in the entire Southern California.

 The two main transport service providers are the Foothill Transit and the Los Angeles County Metropolitan Transportation Authority.

 This same organization has also extended the Metro Gold line foothill extension.
-Owing to its efforts, the current light rail will now move up to Azusa in the North.
+Due to its efforts, the current light rail will move up to Azusa in the North.

-One can also locate Akbar Cuisine of India and All India Café.
-They serve some excellent Indian food rich in spices and flavors, taking you to the very land across the Indian Ocean.
+One can also locate Akbar Cuisine of India and All India Café; they serve some excellent Indian food rich in spices and flavors, taking you to the very land across the Indian Ocean.

-Yet, the impact of Chinese culture is just not limited to the culinary segment.
+Yet, the impact of Chinese culture is not limited to the culinary segment.

 From delicious restaurants to some amazing cafes and high-class boutiques, one can find and get just everything one wishes for.